peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 There are several other types of numbers that are mentioned in this class and elsewhere in this documentation.
 For reference, they are specified here.

-<b>Unsigned integer</b>: An integer that's always 0 or greater, with the following maximum alues:
+<b>Unsigned integer</b> : An integer that's always 0 or greater, with the following maximum values:

  * 8-bit unsigned integer, or<i>byte</i>: 255.